What is the Detroit Urban Craft Fair?

 We welcome inquiries for sponsorship and work hard to design mutually-beneficial programs for our sponsors.
 Please get in touch with the contact info below.

-Round two deadlines for sponsor commitment and payment: November 1, 2013.
-This is the final date for 2013 sponsor commitment.
-You must meet this deadline for inclusion in our program guide and web site.
+- Round two deadlines for sponsor commitment and payment: November 2, 2022.
+This is the final date for 2022 sponsor commitment.
+You must meet this deadline for inclusion on our program map and web site.

 Interested in learning more about sponsorship?
 Please contact email@example.com with the subject line “sponsor request.”